filippocrocchini/Rect_Pack/readme.md

 The supported heuristics are BEST_SHORT_SIDE_FIT, BEST_AREA_FIT, BOTTOM_LEFT or CUSTOM.

 To supply a custom heuristic you can pass two additional parameters to rect_packer_init(): custom_heuristic and user_data.

-The heuristic is intended to score a _node_ as a possible candidate to contain a rectangle of size width*height.
+The heuristic is intended to score a node as a possible candidate to contain a rectangle of size width*height, lower is better.

 ```jai
 my_heuristic :: (user_data: *void, node: *Node, width: int, height: int) -> int